 The Company presently does not have an Audit Committee as the directors believe that the Company is not of a size, nor are its financial affairs of such complexity to justify a separate Audit Committee.
 All matters which might be dealt with by such a committee are subject to full scrutiny of Board Meetings.
 This decision will be reviewed as the Company develops.
 Notwithstanding this, it is the Board's responsibility to ensure that an effective internal control framework exists within the entity.
 This includes the safeguarding of assets, the maintenance of proper accounting records and the reliability of financial information as well as non-financial considerations.

 Managing Risks

-The Board meets regularly to evaluate, control, review and implement the Company's operations and objectives.
+The Board evaluates, controls, reviews and implements the Company's operations and objectives.

 Regular controls established by the Board include: